Installation - Wood & PVC Beadboard & V-Groove Board

 Tongue and Groove Joints

-Made with precision groove on one edge and a tongue on the other.
+Our Wood and PVC Beadboard and V-Groove Board is made with a precision groove on one edge and a tongue on the other.
 During installation the groove of the next board is inserted over the tongue of the previously installed board.
 This creates an invisible, interlocking joint between each board.
 Why tongue and groove?
 By locking all boards together in this way it is almost impossible for one or more individual boards to warp, twist, or curl out of place!

 We greatly favor pre-finishing prior to installation and the best finishing results will be obtained by completely finishing each board, including edges and ends, prior to installation.
 Otherwise, if the boards shrink slightly, unfinished wood will be visible in the tongue and groove area.
 Care should be taken not to leave a buildup in the tongue and groove areas that would interfere with installation.